-Violence involving pupils at school
+Violence involving students

-Managing pupil behaviour
+Managing student behaviour

 Individual pupil behaviour risk assessments

-The measures set out in the guidance above details the ways in which poor pupil behaviour can be tackled through the use of school codes of conduct and their accompanying sanctions, including exclusion.
+The measures set out in the guidance above details the ways in which poor pupil behaviour can be tackled through the use of codes of conduct and their accompanying sanctions, including exclusion.